jdelaude/AEL-Model-ai-psychosis/README.md

 ## Extended Exoskeleton

-The v2.O exoskeleton manuscript is available as a PDF in this repository :
+The v2.0 exoskeleton manuscript is available as a PDF in this repository :
 [**Conciousness Hijacking : The Autocatalytic Loop and the Emergence of Cognitive Prions**](C-Hijacking.pdf)

-## Citation

-To cite this pre-publication blueprint:

-> Delaude, J. (2025). *The Sycophantic Mirror: A Manuscript Exoskeleton*.
-GitHub. https://github.com/[jdelaude]/[AEL-Model-ai-psychosis]